Javanaut-community/design-patterns/docs/catalog/creational-patterns/singleton-pattern.md

 The Singleton pattern is often used in situations where there is a need to limit the number of instances of a class to one.
 This can be useful in a variety of scenarios, such as when working with database connections, logging, and caching.
 By ensuring that there is only one instance of a class, the Singleton pattern can help to reduce memory usage and improve performance.

 Implementing the Singleton pattern in Java can be a bit tricky, as there are several different approaches that can be used.
 Some of the most common approaches include using a private constructor, a static method, and a static variable to store the instance of the class.
 While the Singleton pattern can be a powerful tool for managing resources and improving performance, it is important to use it judiciously and to consider the potential drawbacks, such as increased complexity and reduced flexibility.

-The Singleton pattern is often used in situations where there is a need to limit the number of instances of a class to one.
-This can be useful in a variety of scenarios, such as when working with database connections, logging, and caching.
-By ensuring that there is only one instance of a class, the Singleton pattern can help to reduce memory usage and improve performance.

 ## Singleton Pattern applied to our example